Finding a Hamiltonian cycle by finding the global minimizer of a linearly constrained problem: Introduction

+It was shown by Ejov et al. \cite{detpaper} that a longest cycle of a graph corresponds to a global minimizer of the problem:

-where $\mathcal{S}$ is the set of stochastic matrices.
+where $e$ is an appropriately-sized column vector full of units, and $\mathcal{S}$ is the set of stochastic matrices, that is, matrices with nonnegative entries and unit row sums.
 We shall refer to the linear constraints that arise from this restriction on $P(x)$ as the $\mathcal{S}$ constraints.
-It follows we may also restrict $P(x) \in \mathcal{DS}$, where $\mathcal{DS}$ is the set of doubly stochastic matrices, since if a HC exists and the solution to (\ref{eqn-det}) is defined to be $\xstar$ then $P(\xstar)$ is a permutation matrix.
+It follows that we may also restrict $P(x) \in \mathcal{DS}$, where $\mathcal{DS}$ is the set of doubly stochastic matrices (in which column sums are also one), since if a HC exists and the solution to (\ref{eqn-det}) is defined to be $\xstar$ then $P(\xstar)$ is a permutation matrix.
 It is these two forms of the problem that we investigate.
+Note that constraints of these forms are common in other types of discrete problems.
 The elements of $P(\xstar)$ that are 1 denote the arcs in the HC.
-Although we introduced $x$ as the nonzero elements of $P(x)$, in practice $x$ is a vector.
+We have introduced $x$ as the nonzero elements of $P(x)$.
+In practice it is convenient to sometimes refer to $x$ as an element of a matrix (ie $x_{ij}$) and sometimes as the vector $x$ composed of those elements.
+For example, we introduce the concept of twin variables, specifically $x_{ij}$ is the twin of $x_{ji}$.
+There is no simple way of doing that when $x$ is a vector.
+Conversely, since we define $f(x)$ in an optimisation problem, $x$.
 We number the indices by row.
-So if there are 3 arcs from the first node there will be $x_1$, $x_2$ and $x_3$ in the first row of $P(x)$.
+So if there are 3 arcs from the first node, there will be $x_1$, $x_2$ and $x_3$ in the first row of $P(x)$.
 The first nonzero element of $P(x)$ in the next row is $x_4$ and so on. $P(x)$ is symmetric in the pattern of the nonzero elements but is not a symmetric matrix.
-The elements in the upper triangular half correspond to arcs in one direction and their lower triangular half reflection is the arc being taken in the opposite direction.
-There would be no reason not to label arcs so that the (1,2) element was always nonzero.
-The corresponding (2,1) element must be zero if $P_{12}$ at the solution is nonzero.
-However, it is possible for both to be zero.
+The elements in the upper triangular half correspond to arcs in one direction, and their lower triangular half reflection is the arc being taken in the opposite direction.

+In what follows, for the sake of simplicity of notation, we will drop the dependency on $x$ and simply refer to $P(x)$ as $P$.
+We define the term ``leading principal submatrix" as the $(n-1) \times (n-1)$ submatrix obtained by deleting the last row and column of a $n \times n$ matrix.
+When $P \in \mbox{Int}(\mathcal{DS})$, it is possible to replace the objective function in (\ref{eqn-det}) by the negative determinant of the leading principal submatrix of $I - P$.
+The result follows from the fact that the restrictions we place on $x$ and $P$ ensure that the LU factorization of $I - P$ exists without the need to permute the rows or columns.
+Also $I - P$ has rank $N - 1$ and the leading principal submatrix is full rank.
+The proof was given by Filar et al. \cite{FHM}.